League One: MK Dons v Sheff Wednesday tips

 Jake Pearson previews the Sky Bet League One clash between MK Dons and Sheffield Wednesday, picking out his best bet and score prediction.

-MK Dons and Sheffield Wednesday meet in a crucial fixture in terms of the Sky Bet League One promotion race, the home side four points behind league-leaders Wigan, but perhaps more importantly desperate to keep Rotherham at bay, while Darren Moore’s men currently reside inside the play-off places on goal difference.
+MK Dons and Sheffield Wednesday meet in a crucial fixture in terms of the Sky Bet League One promotion race, the home side four points behind league leaders Wigan, but perhaps more importantly desperate to keep Rotherham at bay, while Darren Moore’s Owls currently reside inside the play-off places on goal difference.

 The reverse fixture back in November finished 2-1 in favour of Wednesday, but it is a surprise to see the visitors priced up as the favourites.